wme7/LaTeX_BuildThesisTemplate/README.md

     % Chapter 2: Methodology part I
     \chapter{Title of Chapter 2}
-    The use this method for ...
+    Some method we used for ...

     % Chapter 3: Methodology part II
     \chapter{Title of Chapter 3}
-    We use another method also for ...
+    Another method we also used for ...

     % Chapter 4: Experiments and results
     \chapter{Experiments and Results}
-    The propose to do ...
+    To verify our idea, we did ...

     % Chapter 5: Conclusions and Future work
     \chapter{Conclusion}